landodotworld/nextstep/README.md

 We can do more than what we rationally expect.
 Believe!

 Traveling alone allowed me to delve deeper and understand what I really feel and learn much about myself.<br>
-Find the real source of the pain, the real problem and then solve it!
+First, find the real source of the pain, the real problem and then solve it!

 I realized that my start-up was not going down a path that suited my interests at a given time. <br>
 If we are not adding value, we should leave it and let new opportunities happen for everyone!
 Accept that things change over time.